paygate-to/no-kyc-crypto-exchange-swap-widget/README.md

-# no-kyc-crypto-exchange-swap-widget
-No KYC crypto exchange and swap widget.
+# ZERO KYC crypto exchange and swap widget

+* Allow cross-chain crypto exchanging and swap without any KYC.
+* You can integrate the widget directly in your code or through iframe.
+* WalletConnect feature.
+* DEX instant exchanging service.